vtnerd/MaidSafe-Network-Filesystem/docs/posix_api.md

 ```
 > A key can only store a Blob or a nested Container at a given point in time.

+> The network only stores the last 100 versions of a Container.
+This theoretically makes it possible for a the history of the Blob to be completely "erased" if other entries in the container are rapidly changing.
+Storing the original `Blob` object until a Write has completed is recommended (or for as long as possible) - a `Blob` object stores the network addresses of the data and can always be opened later. `BlobVersion` takes up less memory (64-bytes - a SHA512 hash), and can fetch a blob at anytime (provided the history hasn't aged out).

 - **GetVersions(AsyncResult<std::vector<ContainerVersion>>)**
-  - Request the version history of Container.
+  - Request the version history of this Container.
+  - The network stores only the last 100 versions.
-  - AsyncResult is given the version history of Container.
-A new version is created each time a Container is created or deleted.
-Oldest `ContainerVersion` is always `ContainerVersion::Defunct()`, and is used subsequently when the key had no associated Container for some period of time. `std::vector::begin()` will be the newest `ContainerVersion`, and `std::vector::end() - 1` will have the oldest `ContainerVersion` (which is always `ContainerVersion::Defunct()`).
+  - AsyncResult is given the version history of this Container, where front() is the newest version, and back() is the oldest known version.
+A Container will always have at least one version.
-- **GetContainers(RetrieveContainerVersion, AsyncResult<std::vector<std::string>>)**
+- **GetContainers(RetrieveContainerVersion, AsyncResult<std::vector<ContainerInfo>>)**
-  - Request the list of nested Containers.
+  - Request the list of nested (child) Containers.
+  - AsyncResult is given handles that represent the child containers.
+The ordering in the vector is unspecified.
+- **OpenContainer(std::string, ModifyContainerVersion, AsyncResult<PosixContainer>)**
+  - Make a request to open a container at the specified key.
+  - AsyncResult is given the nested Container with the specified name.
+  - Faster than the overload that takes a `std::string, ContainerVersion` because the network addresses are stored in the ContainerInfo object.
+- **OpenContainer(std::string, ModifyContainerVersion, AsyncResult<PosixContainer>)**
+  - Make a request to open a container at the specified key.
-  - AsyncResult is given the list of nested containers.
+  - AsyncResult is given the nested Container with the specified name.
+  - Slower than the overload that takes a ContainerInfo object, since that object has to be found first.
+- **DeleteContainer(std::string, RetrieveContainerVersion, AsyncResult<ContainerVersion>)**
+  - Make a request to delete the Container at the specified key.
+  - Fails if a BLob is stored at the key.
+  - AsyncResult is given the new version stored with an empty key.
-- **GetBlobs(RetreieveContainerVersion, AsyncResult<std::vector<std::pair<std::string, BlobVersion>>>)**
+- **GetBlobs(RetreieveContainerVersion, AsyncResult<std::vector<Blob>>)**
   - Request the list of Blobs.
-  - AsyncResult Retrieves the names of Blobs in the Container.
-The BlobVersion is provided for each Blob.
-- **OpenContainer(std::string, ModifyContainerVersion, AsyncResult<Container>)**
-  - Make a request to open a container at the specified key.
-  - AsyncResult is given the nested `Container` with the specified name.
+  - AsyncResult is given handles to the Blob objects that can be used to read the contents.
+The ordering in the vector is unspecified.
+- **CreateLocalBlob()**
+  - A LocalBlob is returned with `size() == 0` and `user_meta_data().empty()`.
+- **OpenBlob(const Blob&)**
+  - Immediately returns a LocalBlob whose initial contents are identical to Blob.
-- **OpenBlob(std::string, ModifyBlobVersion, AsyncResult<LocalBlob>)**
+- **OpenBlob(std::string, RetrieveBlobVersion, AsyncResult<LocalBlob>)**
   - Make a request to open a Blob at the specified key.
-  - AsyncResult is given a `LocalBlob` that represents the Blob at the specified key.
+  - AsyncResult is given a `LocalBlob` that has the data and user meta data at the specified key.
-- **DeleteContainer(std::string, RetrieveContainerVersion, AsyncResult<>)**
+  - Slower than the overload that takes a Blob object, since that object has to be found first.
+- **Write(LocalBlob& from, std::string to, ModifyVersion, AsyncResult<Blob>)**
-  - Make a request to delete the Container at the specified key.
+  - Make a request to write the data and user meta data of the `LocalBlob` to the specified key.
+  - Do not invoke if Read, Write, or Truncate calls have not completed on the `LocalBlob`.
+  - AsyncResult is given a handle to the `Blob` that was stored on the network.
-- **DeleteBlob(std:string, ModifyBlobVersion, AsyncResult<>)**
+- **DeleteBlob(std:string, ModifyBlobVersion, AsyncResult<ContainerVersion>)**
   - Make a request to delete the Blob at the specified key.
-- **Copy(const LocalBlob& from, std::string to, ModifyVersion, AsyncResult<LocalBlob>)**
-  - Make a request to copy the contents of the `LocalBlob` to the specified key.
+  - Fails if a Container is stored at the key.
-  - AsyncResult is given the new `LocalBlob` associated with the destination of the copy.
+  - AsyncResult is given the new version stored with an empty key.

 ### maidsafe::nfs::LocalBlob ###
 > maidsafe/nfs/local_blob.h